Jinan Weather

 What to Wear to Visit Jinan in Autumn

-Clothes: a wool coat with a hoodie or cardigan and insulating pants; a down coat is needed in seemingly wintry early November.
+Clothes: a wool coat with a hoodie or cardigan and insulating pants; a light down coat is needed in seemingly wintry early November.

 Travel Recommendations